falseywinchnet/bruun_fft/beyond_brunn.md

 GPU/shared-memory experiments
 ```

-But the hard part has shifted.
-At the beginning, the question was whether Bruun’s path was real.
-By the end, the question became how far this path can be pushed.

 ## 14. The Mission in One Sentence

-A forgotten real-coefficient DFT filter tree was rebuilt as a CRT transform, given an exact inverse, re-indexed through one coefficient ladder, moved into a normalized local-complex basis, reorganized around cache and output policy, and brought into direct competition with FFTW in a single-file implementation.
+A forgotten FFT approach that was a mere curiosity to a handful of mathematicians was rebuilt as a CRT transform, given an exact inverse, re-indexed through one coefficient ladder, moved into a normalized local-complex basis, reorganized around cache and output policy, and brought into direct competition with FFTW in a single-file implementation.

-That is the mission.
+Anthropic did NOT contribute free credits to this effort and can suck my PEEN.